 These are just a couple of the rich, cultural experiences you can have through the drinks found and produced on the Iberian Peninsula for hundreds of years.

 While this drink, literally “summer red wine spritzer”, is a cross between red wine and either seltzer water or a lemon-flavored soft drink, it isn’t sangria (literally meaning, bloodletting).
 There is a myth that Spaniards drink lots of sangria in the summer and some guidebooks and travel websites encourage you to order it because you’re in Spain after all!

 Contrary to that stereotype and while sangria originated in Spain and Portugal, it’s not the most popular drink among Spaniards.
 If you are used to going to Mexican restaurants in the US, it is but that’s not the case when it comes to refreshing summertime drinks in Spain.

 Tinto de verano just sounds like a summer drink and paired with either seltzer water or lemon soft drinks, really does refresh you on a scorching hot day!

-It can be served a lemon, lime, or orange slice (or all three) which may confuse you and lead you to think it’s actually sangria – but it’s not!
-It’s a refreshing homemade wine spritzer which will put all of those American style spritzers (Barefoot spritzers or Moscotos anyone?) to shame because it’s (usually) freshly mixed before it’s served.
+It can be served with a lemon, lime, or orange slice (or all three) which may confuse you and lead you to think it’s actually sangria – but it’s not!
+It’s a refreshing homemade wine spritzer that will put all of those American-style spritzers (Barefoot spritzers or Moscotos anyone?) to shame because it’s (usually) freshly mixed before it’s served.